jlduan/fba/docs/_build/html/_sources/tutorials/cellplex/SC3_v3_NextGem_DI_CellPlex_Jurkat_Raji_10K_Multiplex/tutorial.rst.txt

 Method 1
 --------

-Cells are demultiplexed based on the abundance of features (CMOs).
+Cells are demultiplexed based on the abundance of features, specifically CMOs.
+Demultiplexing method ``5-2019`` is our previous implementation, which aims to identify perturbations in the cells by detecting an inflection point on the feature UMI saturation curve (`Xie, S., et al.
-Demultiplexing method ``5-2019`` is our previous implementation, which tries to demultiplex cells through the detection of inflection point on the feature UMI saturation curve (`Xie, S., et al. (2019)`_).
+2019`_).

-.. _xie, s., et al. (2019): https://doi.org/10.1016/j.celrep.2019.10.073
+.. _xie, s., et al. 2019: https://doi.org/10.1016/j.celrep.2019.10.073

 .. code:: console